UPDATE Wednesday, 13 November – SURVEY CLOSED

 You’re invited to participate in a University of Tasmania (UTAS) led study that’s exploring the use of drones (UAS/UAV) in Australian ecosystem monitoring activities.

 The goal of the study is to better understand the organisations, groups and individuals acquiring UAS data or analysing data from external sources.
-The first step is to assess the processes that are already in place across Australia, before an attempt is made to make data collection and processing more robust and suitable for long-term monitoring.
+The first step is to assess the processes that are already in place across Australia, before an attempt is made to make data collection methods and processing more robust and suitable for long-term monitoring.

 The medium-term aim is to establish a network for systematic monitoring of ecosystems, that would provide local-scale calibration and validation data for regional scale observations of ecosystem processes.